andrasq/node-qcluster/Readme.md

 process; calls the callback with the new child_process after it started, or on "unable to fork" or "start timeout" error.

+If unable to fork, `qm` emits an `'error'` event, which if not listened for will be rethrown by nodejs as an exception.

 Child processes are automatically added to `qm.children` when they are forked.

 Signals received by the qcluster master are stored and re-sent to the child after it